Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in the decay

 where $G_{EM}(t)$ encodes the long distance radiative corrections.
 In general, the electromagnetic function can be split into two parts \cite{CEN,FloresBaez:2006gf}:

-where $G^0_{EM}(t)$ accounts for the virtual and real contribution up to $O(k^{-2})$, and $G^{rest}_{EM}(t)$, which includes the remaining higher order contributions from the real part.
-The first one has been computed in \cite{CEN} and the last one, which includes MI and MD parts, has been computed in two frameworks, $\chi_{PT}$ \cite{CEN,pablo20} and VMD \cite{Flores-Tlalpa:2005msx,FloresBaez:2006gf,FloresTlalpa:2006gs}, as mentioned before.
+where $G^0_{EM}(t)$ accounts for the virtual and real contribution up to $O(k^{-2})$, and $G^{rest}_{EM}(t)$ includes the remaining higher order contributions from the real part. $G^0_{EM}(t)$ has been computed in \cite{CEN} and $G^{rest}_{EM}(t)$, which includes MI and MD parts, has been computed in two frameworks, $\chi_{PT}$ \cite{CEN,pablo20} and VMD \cite{Flores-Tlalpa:2005msx,FloresBaez:2006gf,FloresTlalpa:2006gs}, as mentioned before.

-Following the form of $G_{EM}(t)$ as in Eq. (\ref{Gemtsplit}), we can compute the contributions to $\Delta a_\mu^{(HVP,LO)}|_{G_{EM}(t)}$ from the different terms.
-Namely, $G_{EM}^0(t)$ and then adding the remaining $G_{EM}^{rest}(t)$ which includes MI and MD parts.
 In Fig. \ref{Gemto} we show the electromagnetic function including different contributions.
-Total (black solid line), the SI and interference with the $\rho$ part of the $\omega$ channel.
+Total (black solid line) corresponding to the SI and interference with the $\rho$ part of the $\omega$ channel.
 The uncertainties associated are not visible at the current scale, that is, at this stage the MD contribution is well settled.
 Adding the $\rho^\prime$ and using the current uncertainties on the parameters defines the shaded region, signaling the lack of precision on such contribution.
-We have also ploted the contribution from only the $\rho^\prime$ in the $\omega$ channel (green dashed line), the SI contribution (solid red line) and the result for $G^0_{EM}(t)$ (black dashed line).
+We have also plotted the contribution only from the $\rho^\prime$ in the $\omega$ channel (green dashed line), the SI contribution (solid red line) and the result for $G^0_{EM}(t)$ (black dashed line).

 In Fig. \ref{Gemtprojection}, we show the electromagnetic function for the current uncertainties on the $\rho^\prime$ parameters (broad shaded region), as in Fig. \ref{Gemto}, and the projection region (inside region) considering an improvement on the $g_{\omega\rho^\prime\pi}$ of 20\%, which may be attainable by measuring the $e^+e^- \to \pi^0\pi^0\gamma$ angular distribution described in the first part of this work.